SEMICeu/.github/profile/README.md

     </tr>
   </table>
 </details>

+## <a name="style-guide-handbook"></a> The SEMIC Style Guide & the SEMIC Core Vocabularies Handbook
+The [SEMIC Style Guide](https://github.com/SEMICeu/style-guide) defines the style guide to be applied to the SEMIC’s semantic data specifications, notably to the eGovernment Core Vocabularies and Application Profiles.
+It provides rules on naming conventions, syntax, artefact management and organisation.
+It is meant to be complemented with technical artefacts and implementations that enable automatic conformance checking and transformation of conceptual models into formal semantic representations.
+The HTML representation of the SEMIC Style Guide can be found [here](https://semiceu.github.io/style-guide/1.0.0/index.html).

+The [SEMIC Core Vocabularies Handbook](https://github.com/SEMICeu/core-vocs-handbook) explains how to use SEMIC Core Vocabularies (CV) in a easy and transparent way.
+It is meant for the business users who want to understand where can the Core Vocabularies be useful, and for the semantic engineers who seek straightforward guidance suitable to specific use cases.
+The HTML representation of the SEMIC Core Vocabularies Handbook can be found [here](https://semiceu.github.io/core-vocs-handbook/public-review/index.html).

 ## <a name="usage-guidelines"></a> Usage Guidelines
 This GitHub page contains all the SEMIC repositories.
 This includes the semantic assets such as Core Vocabularies & Application Profiles, but also internally developed tools, pilots, and much more.